FarmhouseFest/farmhousefest.com/2016/info/index.md

 		    <h2>What bus do I take to get there?</h2>
 			<p class="block">Get to the UBC Loop however you can (99 B-Line, 25, 33, 41, 49, etc), then take shuttle C20, which runs every 30 minutes and will drop you off at the gates of the UBC Farm.
 Or get off at UBC Loop Bay 8; walk 0.61 kms south on West 16th, turn left at the first street East Mall; right onto Ross Drive.</p>
+			<p class="block">Additionally, <a href="http://www.vineandhops.ca/">Vine &amp; Hops</a> will be operating a shuttle every 20 minutes between the UBC Bus Loop and the UBC Farm.
+Signs will direct you to the pickup spot, and the schedule has been <a href="https://twitter.com/Vineandhops/status/743210280373596160">posted</a>.
+Space is very limited, and this will only be offered on a first come, first serve basis.</p>

 		    <h2>Is there parking?</h2>
 			<p class="block">There isn't much.
 We would really prefer that you take public transit anyway.</p>